+GEORGE L. BIDGOOD.

-GEORGE L. BIDGOOD, BOOKSELLER, Agent Methodist Depository, RICHMOND, VIRGINIA, Would respectfully inform his friends and the public, that he has removed to the store NO. 161 MAIN STREET, Recently occupied by Mr. Chas.
-A. Gwatkin, and one door below Messrs.
+BOOKSELLER, Agent Methodist Depository, RICHMOND, VIRGINIA.
+Would respectfully inform his friends and NO. 161 MAIN STREET.
+Will attend the County and Superior Courts of Wake, Recently occupied by Mr. Chas.
+A. Gwatkin, and one door Johnston and Chatham; the Superior Courts of New Hanbelow Messrs.
 Kent, Pain & Co.
-His stock of BOOKS, STATIONERY, AND FANCY ARTICLES. will compare favorably with any house South.
-He has selected with great care a splendid assortment of stationery, to suit the most fastidious.
-A collection of choice MIS-CELLANEOUS, STANDARD AND THEOLOGICAL-WORKS, of the newest editions, and indeed the latest popular, moral publications as soon as published.
-The trade can be supplied with our own own Books upon the same terms as at the Nashville house.
-For terms, see Catalogue, which will be furnished gratis.
+His stock of over and Sampson, and the Terms of the Federal Courts.
+BOOKS, STATIONERY, AND FANCY ARTICLES. and Supreme Court of North-Carolina, at Raleigh.
+Office, the one formerly occupied by the late Hon.
+Wilwill compare favorably with any house South.
+He has seected with great care a splendid assortment of stationery, to suit the most fastidious.
+A collection of choice MIS-CELLANEOUS, STANDARD AND THEOLOGICAL WORKS, of the newest editions, and indeed the latest popular, moral publications as soon as published, The trade can be supplied with our own own Books upon the same terms as at the Nashville house.
+For terms, see Will practice in the Courts of Rowan and adjoining coun-Catalogue, which will be furnished gratis.
 Merchants, Ministers, Colporteurs and Consumers, wil find it to their advantage to patronize the Depository.
-The store has been elegantly and comfortably fitted ap with a view to the easy conduct of the business, as well as the comfort and ease of the customer.
+The store has been elegantly and comfortably fitted up with a view to the easy conduct of the business, as well as the comfort and ease of the customer.
 Also polite and accommodating clerks are employed.

 Orders will be faithfully and promptly attended to.
 Don't forget the place.
 No. 161 Main street, one door below Kent, Pain & Co's.
 COLLEGE HOTEL.

-THE Undersigned having taken charge of the houses formerly occupied as a Female College in the city of Raleigh, on Hillsboro' street, 200 yards west of the Capitol, towards the N. C. Depot, and having opened the same as a PUBLIC HOTEL and BOARDING HOUSE, respectfully solicits the patronage of the TRAVELING Hillsboro' street is noted for good water and beautiful shade during the summer months.
-The Proprietor designs keeping a House for BOARDERS, during the summer and fall months for FAMILIES, who can have the benefit of the Mineral Water from the Kirkham Spring, which is equal to any in the State in medicinal properties, and which is well known to all who have tried the water.
-The public are respectfully solicited to call and judge for the public are respectfully substituted and not complied themselves, as promises might be made and not complied with.
-S50 SEWING MACHINES .-- The Quaker City Sewing Machine works with two threads making adouble lock stitch, which will not rip or ravel, even if very fourth stitch be cut.
+THE Undersigned having taken charge of the houses formerly occupied as a Female College in the city of Raleigh; on Hillsboro' street, 200 yards west of the Capitol, towards the N. C. Depot, and having opened the same as a PUBLIC HOTEL and BOARDING HOUSE, respectfully solicits the patronage of the TRAVELING Hillsboro' street is noted for good water and beautiful management, and prompt in the parment of its losses.
+The insured for life are its members, and they participate in its profits; not only on the premiums paid in, but also shade during the summer months.
+The Proprietor designs on a large and increasing desposit capital kept in active keeping a House for BOARDERS, during the summer and fall months for FAMILIES, who can have the benefit the Mineral Water from the Kirkham Spring, which equal to any in the State in medicinal properties. which is well known to all who have tried the water.
+The public are respectfully solicited to call and judge fo themselves, as promises might be made and not complied SAMUEL E. PHILLIPS, Ag't.
+Jan.
+26, 1861. \$50 SEWING MACHINES .-- The Quaker City Sewing Machine works with two threads making doubly lock stitch, which will not rip or ravel, even if very fourth stitch be cut.
 It sews equally as well the parsest Linsey or the finest Muslin, and is undeniably the ast machine in market.
-Merchant Tailors, Mantua Makers nd Housekeepers, are invited to call and examine for them- Mr. P. A. Wilson, Merchant Tailor, Winston, N. C. having tried other machines, buys one of the Quaker City and pronounces it far better than any before in use.
-All persons wishing to secure the agency for the sale of he Quaker City machine, in any of the towns in North-Carolina, except in the county of Wake, which is secured to Messrs.
-Tucker & Co., of Raleigh, and the county of Forsythe, taken by P. A. Wilson, of Winston, should appry soon to the undersigned agents for the State.
-We will par soon to the undersigned agents for the State.
+Merchant Tailors, Mantua Makers nd Housekeepers, are invited to call and examine for them- Mr. P. A. Wilson, Merchant Tailor, Winston, N. C. having tried other machines, buys one of the Quaker Cityr and pronounces it far better than any before in use.
+All persons wishing to secure the agency for the sale he Quaker City machine, in any of the towns in North-Carolina, except in the county of Wake, which is secured to Messrs.
+Tucker & Co., of Raleigh, and the county of Forsythe, taken by P. A. Wilson, of Winston, should apply soon to the undersigned agents for the State.
 We will pay a reasonable per cent. to all persons taking agencies.
 J. & F. GARRETT, Agents.